philipchen05/unit-converter/README.md

 # unit-converter
-Mass conversion program created in Java.
+Imperial-Metric mass conversion program created in Java with Ready To Program IDE.